Michaellzd/CSC510_Proj3/README.md

     <a href="https://github.com/Michaellzd/CSC510_Proj3/issues/new/choose">Report Bug</a>
 </p>

-You can access it by [https://csc510.obear.io/start](https://csc510.obear.io/start).
+You can access this system by [https://csc510.obear.io/start](https://csc510.obear.io/start).

 > You must accept Privacy Policy/EULA to continue.